streptomyces/advancedR/README.md

 1. File from instrument
 2. Cleaning up and formatting
-3. Reading into data structures
+3. Reading into objects
-4. Apply functions to manipulate data structures
+4. Apply functions to manipulate the objects
 5. Repeat above as required.
 6. Make plots
 7. Write out to files for further work or communication.